run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/conf-datasource-and-db.md

 postgres=#
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a password and user to get access to the CITSmart base (replace YOUR_PASSWORD with a
+Create a password and user to get access to the 4biz base (replace YOUR_PASSWORD with a
 preferred password):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-postgres=# create user citsmartdbuser with password 'YOUR_PASSWORD';
+postgres=# create user 4bizdbuser with password 'YOUR_PASSWORD';
 CREATE ROLE
 postgres=#
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a database to the CITSmart:
+Create a database to the 4biz:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-postgres=# create database citsmart_db with owner citsmartdbuser encoding 'UTF8' tablespace pg_default;
+postgres=# create database 4biz_db with owner 4bizdbuser encoding 'UTF8' tablespace pg_default;
 CREATE DATABASE
 postgres=#
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Give permission to the CITSmart user:
+Give permission to the 4biz user:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-postgres=# alter role citsmartdbuser superuser;
+postgres=# alter role 4bizdbuser superuser;
 ALTER ROLE
 postgres=#
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~